-My name is Grace Ewles, I am a researcher and a proud member of a policing family.
+My name is Grace Ewles, I am a researcher and a proud member of a first responder family.
 I recently completed my Ph.D. in Industrial-Organizational Psychology at the University of Guelph under the supervision of Dr. Peter Hausdorf.
 For my dissertation, I focused on trauma exposure and the role of personal support networks (e.g., spouse/partner) in helping first responders adjust.

 My research interests have largely been driven by my family background.
 Throughout my childhood, I saw the impact of this work on my father and the role my mother played as a primary source of support for him.
 I began this research as a way to help support first responders and their families across Canada.